Amu Darya: Watershed

-which, standing above the surrounding arid plain, collect atmospheric moisture which otherwise would probably escape somewhere else.
+which, standing above the surrounding arid plain, collect atmospheric moisture which otherwise would probably escape elsewhere.
 Without its mountain water sources, the Amu Darya would not exist—because it rarely rains in the lowlands through which most of the river flows.
-Of the total drainage area only about 200000 km2 actively contribute water to the river.
+Of the total drainage area, only about 200000 km2 actively contribute water to the river.

 This is because many of the river's major tributaries (especially the Zeravshan River) have been diverted, and much of the river's drainage is arid.
 Throughout most of the steppe, the annual rainfall is about 300 mm.